0wntech/drive/.github/ISSUE_TEMPLATE/feature_request.md

 As a [user], I would like to [action], so that [impact].

 ## Requirements/Acceptance Criteria
-A concise description of what you want to happen.
+A description of what you think needs to be done to satisfy the user story.

 ## Design
 Add design of the feature if applicable.